Cathedral of St. John – Charleston, South Carolina

 The congregation temporarily worshiped in Hibernian Hall and built an interim church at 105 Queen Street following the fire.
 Insurance on the cathedral had expired at the time of the fire, and it took the congregation decades to afford a new building of the desired style and grandeur.
 Finally the cornerstone of this building was laid in 1890, and the church was completed in 1907.
 The first builder of the cathedral, Henry L. Cade, died during construction.
 He was succeeded by Henry Oliver.
 The Cathedral of St. John the Baptist is considered the “mother church” of the Catholic Diocese of Charleston.

-Reflections on the Cathedral of St. John the Baptist
+Restoration of the Cathedral of St. John

 Cathedral of St. John Info